jbsiraudin/jbsiraudin.github.io/blog/2021-09-20-spiderman-dolly.md

 <Dolly />

 <p style={{fontSize: 12}}>All the Spider-Man additional gameplay of this article was extracted from <a href="https://youtu.be/eEPG4TMhwtk" target="_blank" rel="noopener noreferrer">this video</a>.</p>

+---

+Now, **should you put a Dolly Zoom in everything?** Please god, no.

+It's a fine line to walk between _smart reuse of a proven recipe_ and _gimmicky reuse of an identified recipe_.
+And I don't want to Dolly Zoom to be the Wilhem scream of video games cameras.

+Personally, I'm more and more attracted by doing more with less.
+For example, if I have to buy a new lens for my DSLR, I always go towards prime lenses, a fixed focal length lens.
+What you lose in versatility, you gain in optical quality, weight and maximum aperture.
+Designing constraints that are not only closing doors but opening others is liberating for any creative process.

+As Spiderman 2 is probably in the works, I'm wondering what trickery Insomniac can cook this time.
+But I know what I'd like: something simple, effective born out of opinionated constraints.